-This course is designed to continue to expose students to topics in Chemistry including organic chemistry, reaction rates, chemical equilibrium, solubility equilibrium, acids and bases and electro-chemistry.
+This course is designed to continue to expose students to topics in Chemistry including organic chemistry, reaction rates, chemical equilibrium, solubility equilibrium, acids and bases and electrochemistry.

-Students interested in taking 42AP Chemistry are encouraged to register for this course in their Grade 11 year.
+Students interested in taking 42AP Chemistry are encouraged to register for Chemistry Advanced 30S and 40S in their Grade 11 year.